Data & Computational Resources

 2. For medium-sized datasets (larger than 50 MB but smaller than 100 GB) or unpublished data that need to be shared internally, use a shared Google Drive.
 Many working groups already have shared Drives—if yours has not been set up, please contact the Data Science Trainer.
 Organizing raw data within the "data" folder in the shared Google Drive for consistency and ease of use.

-3. For large datasets (> 100 GB), please reach out to the Data Science Trainer to coordinate access to NCEAS data servers.
-This ensures appropriate infrastructure for high-capacity and long-term storage.
+3. For large datasets (> 100 GB), especially if you need to process the data using multiple cores, please reach out to the Data Science Trainer to coordinate access to NCEAS data servers.
+This ensures appropriate infrastructure for high-capacity and large-scale processing.

 Working groups at NCEAS can request access to high-performance computing (HPC) resources to support large-scale processing and computation.

-These tools and resources can help you scale your workflows efficiently across multiple cores or nodes.
+• For parallel computation, please see the tutorials for Python and R. These resources can help you scale your workflows efficiently across multiple cores or nodes.

 • Using sf for Spatial Data & Intro to Making Maps